Affiliation Fee Structure

 Regarding Age Requirement

-No eligibility exceptions will be made for students younger than 13 on January 1st.
+No eligibility exceptions shall be made for students who are younger than 12 on September 1.
 Students younger than this age may participate in Junior level 'One Day NCFCA' events.

 No. A student who will be older than 18 on September 1st may not compete in NCFCA.
 No exceptions will be made.